tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

 The sample application has the following requirements:
 * Java JDK : Version 8 or above.
 * A CFML Engine: Adobe ColdFusion 2016+ (default) or Lucee 5+, as either a standalone install or via [CommandBox (recommended)](https://www.ortussolutions.com/products/commandbox).
-* Build Tool: The application requires Maven to be installed in order to properly pull in the JAR dependencies.
-Maven installation instructions can be found [here](https://maven.apache.org/install.html).

 ## Authentication Setup